splunk/qbec/site/content/userguide/usage/branches-and-ci.md

 * The tag passed to qbec cannot have special characters like `/`.
 It must conform to what can be used as a label value in Kubernetes. qbec will validate this and will not let you proceed otherwise.

-* `qbec` is built with safety in mind.
-All command with side-effects require user confirmation.
-This behaviour can be overridden by using the `--yes` flag on commands or by setting the environment variable `QBEC_DISABLE_PROMPTS=true`.

 ## Usage pattern 1: create a test namespace for every branch